Best Phytoceramides for Skin

 What dose to look for

 Clinical studies typically use 30–350 mg of phytoceramides.
 350 mg/day wheat ceramide extract is the most studied dose.
 Lower doses (30–40 mg) of purified phytoceramide fractions also used.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

 Phytoceramides has limited clinical evidence for skin benefits.
 A few small clinical trials on skin hydration; evidence is limited and mostly industry-funded Learn more